'Ndrangheta

 The 'Ndrangheta (/əndræŋˈɡɛtə/, /it/, /scn-IT-78/) (Note: The initial is silent in Calabrian unless immediately preceded by a vowel.) is a mafia-type criminal syndicate originating from the Calabria region of Italy.
 Emerging in the 19th century, it has developed into one of the world's most powerful and pervasive organized crime entities.
-Characterized by a decentralized, horizontal structure composed of autonomous operating units known as 'ndrine, the organization's foundational structure is based on family and blood relationships.
+Characterized by a decentralized, horizontal structure of autonomous operating units known as 'ndrine, the organization's foundational structure is based on family and blood relationships.

 Beginning in the mid-20th century, coinciding with significant emigration from Calabria, 'Ndrangheta clans expanded their operations across Northern and Central Italy, Europe, Australia, and the Americas.
-The syndicate is reportedly involved in a wide array of illegal activities, including drug trafficking, arms trafficking, money laundering, racketeering, extortion, and loan sharking.
+The syndicate is reportedly involved in a wide array of illegal activities, including drug trafficking, arms trafficking, money laundering, loan sharking, racketeering, and extortion.

-The 'Ndrangheta has historically had a significant ability to influence local, regional and national politics through systemic corruption, intimidation, and collusion, and continues to infiltrate various sectors of the legal economy both within Italy and internationally.
+The 'Ndrangheta has historically demonstrated a significant capacity to exert its influence on local, regional and national politics through systematic corruption, intimidation, and collusion, and is also known to have infiltrated various sectors of the legal economy, both within Italy and internationally.
 Estimates in 2013 suggested the organization's revenue reached €53 billion.
-A U.S. diplomatic cable from 2010 purportedly estimated that the 'Ndrangheta's illicit activities, encompassing drug trafficking, extortion, and money laundering, accounted for approximately three percent of Italy's GDP.
-While its origins are contemporary with the Sicilian Cosa Nostra, formal legal designation of the 'Ndrangheta as a Mafia-type organization under Article 416 bis of the Italian penal code occurred in 2010.
+A U.S. diplomatic cable from 2010 purportedly estimated that the 'Ndrangheta's illicit activities, encompassing drug trafficking, extortion and money laundering, accounted for approximately three percent of Italy's GDP.

+Although its origins are contemporary with the Sicilian Cosa Nostra, formal legal designation of the 'Ndrangheta as a mafia-type organization under Article 416 bis of the Italian penal code occurred in 2010.
 The Italian Supreme Court of Cassation had reached a similar conclusion in March of the same year.

 Etymology

 In folk culture surrounding the 'Ndrangheta in Calabria, references to the Spanish Garduña often appear.
 Aside from these references, however, there is nothing to substantiate a link between the two organizations.
-The Calabrian word 'Ndrangheta derives from the Greek word ἀνδραγαθία andragathía meaning "gallantry" or "manly virtue" or ἀνδράγαθος andrágathos, a compound of the words ἀνήρ, anḗr (gen. ἀνδρóς, andrós), i.e. man, and ἀγαθός, agathós, i.e. good, brave, meaning a courageous man.
-In many areas of Calabria the verb ndranghitiari, from the Greek verb andragathízesthai, means "to engage in a defiant and valiant attitude".
+The Calabrian word Ndrangheta derives from the Greek word ἀνδραγαθία (andragathía), meaning "gallantry" or "manly virtue"; or ἀνδράγαθος (andrágathos), a compound of the words ἀνήρ (anḗr; gen. ἀνδρóς, andrós), i.e. man, and ἀγαθός (agathós), i.e. good, brave, meaning a courageous man.
+In many areas of Calabria, the verb ndranghitiari, from the Greek verb andragathízesthai, means "to engage in a defiant and valiant attitude".

 The etymological approach is criticised by some historians.
 John Dickie argues that "the flattering connotations of the word 'Ndrangheta (courage, martial prowess, manliness) indicate that the 'Ndrangheta as a social phenomenon was rooted in the same positive values, and that it only later degenerated into criminality."

 A historical and sociological approach shows that 'Ndrangheta is actually the most recent of many earlier descriptions of the phenomenon of organised crime in Calabria.
-Historical evidence suggests, according to Dickie, that the use of 'Ndrangheta as a name for the Calabrian mafia was adopted by Calabrian mafiosi themselves around the time it first appeared in the documentary sources of the Carabinieri in the late 1920s.
-The word 'Ndrangheta was brought to a wider audience by the Calabrian writer Corrado Alvaro in the Corriere della Sera in September 1955.
+Historical evidence suggests, according to Dickie, the use of 'Ndrangheta as a name for the Calabrian mafia was adopted by Calabrian mafiosi themselves around the time it first appeared in documentary sources of the Carabinieri in the late 1920s.
+The word Ndrangheta was brought to a wider audience by the Calabrian writer Corrado Alvaro in the Corriere della Sera in September 1955.